Why is Semen Freezing Done?

 There are several scenarios where the semen freezing technique is recommended by fertility specialists or chosen by the individuals or couples themselves.
 These include,

-- An IVF center in India offers the technique as a way to preserve the fertility of men who are undergoing surgeries like orchidectomy (removal of the testicles) or before treatments like radiotherapy or chemotherapy are initiated in the case of cancer.
+- The Best IVF clinic in India offers the technique as a way to preserve the fertility of men who are undergoing surgeries like orchidectomy (removal of the testicles) or before treatments like radiotherapy or chemotherapy are initiated in the case of cancer.

 - Sperm freezing is also recommended to males whose sperm counts are low and falling further.
 It’s also advised when a male’s sperm quality deteriorates steadily in spite of taking therapeutic measures.

 - Semen freezing is also done if the male partner is unable to produce a sperm sample on demand, which is mainly caused by anxiety.

 - The method can be part of an IUI treatment if the male partner is not available on days when his female partner ovulates.

 - Semen cryopreservation is also used in IUI rounds that are done using donor sperm.
 The donor sample is quarantined for at least six months.
 At either end of this six month period, the sample is tested for HIV, HCV, and HBsAg.

 - In the event that surgical sperm retrieval techniques like PESA/TESE/MicroTESE are used to obtain sperm, cryopreservation is used to preserve the sperm for use in future IVF-ICSI rounds.
 This does away with the need to repeat the invasive procedure during the IVF-ICSI cycle.

 How is Semen Freezing Done?

 - Prior to the cryopreservation process, the sperm bank doctor or fertility specialist explains the process in detail.

 - Before collecting the semen sample, a fertility clinic in India tests the candidate’s blood for HIV, HCV and HBsAg.
 Depending on the situation and the individual’s health, other tests might be advised.